TuliDas/TuliDas/README.md

 # 👋 Hi, I'm Tuli Rani Das,

-I'm a Computer Science graduate passionate about Machine Learning and Natural Language Processing (NLP).
+Aspiring Data Scientist & Natural Language Processing (NLP) enthusiast with a BSc in Computer Science and Engineering from KUET (2022).
+I am passionate about applying ML and NLP to health-related problems and enjoy working with data and text to uncover insights.
 I'm currently building projects and learning through online courses.

 ---